syncfusion-content/blazor-docs/blazor/textbox/validation.md

 ## Limit no of character count

-You can limit the number of charactors using the `maxlength` attribute through `HtmlAttribute property` as mentioned in the below code snippet.
+You can limit the number of characters using the `maxlength` attribute through `HtmlAttribute property` as mentioned in the below code snippet.

 ```cshtml
 @using Syncfusion.Blazor.Inputs